quocanhStarack/python_crud/README.md

+# DEMO CRUD WITH PYTHON

-simple project using python django and sqlite
+This is a project using python django rest framework and sqlite